 1. please visit this page on our website and select the appropriate reviewer membership that you require.
 You will then be able to either login or register depending on whether you have already registered on our website.

 2. Please email us and ask to be added to the reviewer queues which you would like to be added to.
-The reviewer queues are reviewer queue 1, reviewer queue 2 (theatre reviews) and reviewer queue 3 (£100+ RRP items).
+The reviewer queues are reviewer queue 1, reviewer queue 2 (theatre reviews), reviewer queue 3 (£100+ RRP items), reviewer queue 4 (HELP US OUT products/venues not theatre shows) and reviewer queue 5 (HELP US OUT theatre shows).
 We do not add reviewers to reviewer queue 3 (£100+ RRP items) until they have been a reviewer for at least 6 months and written and submitted at least 5 reviews.
 Please see our £100+ RRP item allocations policy here https://whatsgoodtodo.com/disclosure_cookie_policy_terms_and_conditions/.

 3. Please read the information on the Reviewer resources website page which can also be accessed from the Reviews/Reviewer Area main menu option.

-4. We use two systems to allocate reviews.
-The first is a reviewer queue system. (reviewer queue 1, reviewer queue 2 (theatre reviews) and reviewer queue 3 (£100+RRP items)) We list available reviews on our website.
+4. We use a reviewer queue system to allocate reviews. (reviewer queue 1 (products/venues not theatre shows), reviewer queue 2 (theatre reviews), reviewer queue 3 (£100+RRP items), reviewer queue 4 (HELP US OUT products/venues not theatre shows) and reviewer queue 5 (HELP US OUT theatre shows)).
+We list available reviews on our website.
 We ask that reviewers respond YES to any reviews they wish to be considered for.
 We then work our way down our list of items to allocate and an item is allocated to the person highest in the reviewer queue who has responded YES to an item.
 Whilst we look to potentially allocate a £100+ RRP item to the person highest in reviewer queue 3 who has responded YES to an item, reviewer queue 3 is subject to our £100+ RRP item allocations policy.
 Once a reviewer has been allocated an item their name gets crossed out where they were in the reviewer queue and gets re-added to the bottom of the reviewer queue.
-Whereever possible we allocate an item after midday the day after we list the review on the website.
+Where ever possible we allocate an item after midday the day after we list the review on the website.
 Occasionally a quicker turnaround is necessary and we will tend to let reviewers know what time/day the review will be allocated.
-The second allocations system we use is HELP US OUT.
-If no one has responded as YES for a review, then we re-list the review as HELP US OUT.
-Being allocated a HELP US OUT item will not affect a reviewer’s position in the reviewer queue.

 Do not be misled by claims that high earnings are easily achieved.
 It is illegal for a promoter or a participant in a trading scheme to persuade anyone to make a payment by promising benefits from getting others to join a scheme.